 Mindfulness-Based Childbirth & Parenting

 Through mindfulness meditation, yoga, and group dialogue we will learn a way to fully live the joys and challenges of this transformative time and cultivate lifelong skills for healthy living and wise parenting.
-Read about this program in Mindful magazine (cover story, August 2013) and in Greater Good Magazine (summer, 2008).

 In this course, you will:

-- Access deep physical and mental relaxation
+- Access deep interior resources for calm and ease;

-- Learn to engage the mind to work with pain during labor
+- Learn to engage the mind to work with pain during labor;

-- Understand the physiology of childbirth, breastfeeding, and babies
+- Understand the physiology of childbirth, breastfeeding, and babies;

-- Practice prenatal yoga for strength and flexibility
+- Practice prenatal yoga for strength and flexibility;

-- Develop tools for managing stress in pregnancy, parenting, and daily life
+- Develop tools for managing stress in pregnancy, parenting, and daily life.

-Fee: $590 per couple, $295 per single ($531/$265.50 with UCSF discount)
+Fee: $630 per couple, $335 per single ($531/$265.50 with UCSF discount)